Alon-Alush/alon-alush.github.io/_posts/Scraping/2025-05-24-scrapingdiscordmessages.md

  And voila, now we have the fully scraped server within our fingertips.

- To store the scraped data, I used a freshly-created [Telegram](https://web.telegram.org) channel:
+ To store the scraped data, I used created a fresh [Telegram](https://web.telegram.org) channel:

 ![release](/assets/images/scraping/discord/telegramchannel.jpg)